agniutkarsh/agniutkarsh/README.md

 <img align="right" alt="GIF" src="https://miro.medium.com/max/875/1*Urc28sbnORGOW5oyohQ06g.gif" width="480px" />
 <h2> Hey there, fellow <𝚌𝚘𝚍𝚎𝚛𝚜/> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h2>

-This is Utkarsh Agnihotri 😃 I have experience in building scalable and efficient Web Applications, currently pursuing B.Tech CS from Invertis University, Bareilly .I am  a TechGeek, Writer and I like to code things.
+This is Utkarsh Agnihotri 😃 I have experience in building scalable and efficient Web Applications, currently pursuing B.Tech CS from Invertis University, Bareilly.A TechGeek, Writer with a knack to code things up.
 Good at Problem Solving using Data Structures and Algorithms and an active Open Source Contributor.

-* I have been an International Exchange Student, visited the United States for a Semester during Spring 2019.
+* I have been an International Exchange Student, visited the <b>United States</b> for a Semester during Spring 2019.
 * An avid Coder, working on gaining hands-on experience in the Software Engineering Field.
-* Rated 1874 (highest 4 Star) at Codechef and an active participant in Coding Competitions, with some experience in Web Development.
-* C++, Python, English and Hindi are the languages I speak, looking forward to being a part of a Developer Community where I can grow my career in the field of IT.
+* C++, Python, English and Hindi are the languages I speak.

 ## Hello World! 🤔